milliondollarscript/milliondollarscript/readme.txt

 Visit the [Million Dollar Script WordPress Plugin](https://milliondollarscript.com/million-dollar-script-wordpress-plugin/) page on the website for additional documentation.

 == Changelog ==

+= 2.5.14 =
+* Perf: Faster block selection on the Order page.
+* Fix: Your selection now appears reliably on the grid after uploading.
+* Fix: Choosing the very first block on the grid did not work.
+* Fix: General stability improvements while ordering.

 = 2.5.13 =
 * Refactor: Migrate database interactions to $wpdb for improved security and performance.